emreozturk7/backend_app/README.md

-# Flutter & Django Backend App
+# Flutter & Django To Do List